ddrown/stm32-output-pps/README.md

 "make flash" - build the binary and flash it with a ST-Link (depends on ST-LINK\_CLI being in your path)

-Use STM32CubeMX to view the pinout
+Use STM32CubeMX to view the pinout or see the source code in Src/stm32f0xx\_hal\_msp.c

  * Src/adc.c - ADC (for core temperature, measured at 10Hz)
  * Src/timer.c - hardware timers driving 1PPS (TIM1 = drives PPS output, TIM3 = overflows at 1khz and drives TIM1)